hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 SignatureScheme is a 2-octet value identifying a supported signature algorithm as defined in TLS SignatureScheme IANA registry. `first_signature_algorithms` and `second_signature_algorithms` list MUST NOT contain common elements.
 TLS endpoint observing such overlap between primary and secondary supported signature lists MUST terminate the connection with `illegal_parameter` alert.

 The `dual_signature_algorithms` extension MAY contain common elements with `signature_algorithms` if the peer wishes to advertize that it will accept a certain algorithm either standalone or as part of a dual signature.
 Listing an algorithm in `signature_algorithms` does not imply that it would be acceptable as part of a dual signature unless that algorithm also appears in one of the lists in `dual_signature_algorithms`.
+See {{sec-policy-examples}} for examples of cryptographic policies, and how to set `signature_algorithms` and `dual_signature_algorithms` to implement those policies.

+When parsing `DualSignatureSchemeList`, implementations MUST NOT make assumptions about which sub-list a given algorithm will appear in.
+For example, an implementation MUST NOT assume that PQ algorithms will appear in the first list and PQ in the second.
+As a test, if a TLS handshake containing a `DualSignatureSchemeList` succeeds, then an equivalent TLS handshake containing an equivalent `DualSignatureSchemeList` but with the first and second lists swapped MUST also succeed.
+However, it is not required that these two test cases result in the same selected signature algorithm and certificate.
+See {{appdx-config}} for a suggested configuration mechanism for selecting a preferred pair of algorithms.

 ### Use in Handshake and Exported Authenticator Messages